-Under the Social Insurance Scheme, the employer and employee each contribute 7.8 per cent of the employee's earnings.
-There is an upper earnings ceiling for calculating contributions that is usually increased annually.
-The earnings ceiling for 2013 was €54,396.
-The 2014 amount has not yet been announced, but it is expected to increase in line with the inflation rate.
+Under the Social Insurance Scheme, the employer and employee each contribute 7.8 per cent of the employee's earnings up to an upper earnings limit of \notin 54,396 per year.
 A self-employed person contributes 14.6 per cent on income within a lower and upper earnings threshold that varies according to the nature of the trade.
 The maximum chargeable earnings figure is revised annually.

-Employers also must pay 1.7 per cent of their employees' earnings up to a maximum of €4,342 per month to the Industrial Training Fund and Redundancy Fund and 2 per cent (with no upper earnings limit) to the Social Cohesion Fund, which is used to make social grants.
+Employers also must pay 1.7 per cent of their employees' earnings up to the earnings limit to the Industrial Training Fund and Redundancy Fund and two per cent (with no upper earnings limit) to the Social Cohesion Fund, which is used to make social grants.